Our Guests

 The Insect Hotel doesn't advertise.
 It doesn't need to.
 The guests who find their way here are drawn by instinct, scent, and the quiet promise of shelter in a world that offers them very little of it.

-Each of our guests has a reason for being here — and each plays a role in the garden ecosystem that most humans never notice.
+Each of our guests has a reason for being here.
+Each plays a role in the garden that most humans never notice.
 Here's who you might find checking in, and why this place matters to them.

 Solitary Bees